 - 3. Were notice-triggering data elements involved? - a.
-In accordance with Civil Code Section 1798.29, notice triggering data elements include an individual's first name or first initial and last name in combination with any one or more of the following: - i.
+In accordance with Civil Code Section 1798.29, notice triggering data elements include an individual's first name or first initial and the individual's last name in combination with any one or more of the following: - i.
 Social Security number. - ii.
-Driver's License number or California Identification Card number. - iii.
+Driver's License number, California Identification Card number, tax identification number, passport number, military identification number, or other unique identification number issued on a government document commonly used to verify the identity of a specific individual. - iii.
 Account number or credit or debit card number, in combination with any required security code, access code, or password that would permit access to an individual's financial account. - iv.
 Medical information (as defined in Civil Code Section 1798.29). - v.
 Health insurance information (as defined in Civil Code Section 1798.29). - vi.
-ALPR System information (as defined in Civil Code Section 1798.90.5). - b.
-A user name or e-mail address, in combination with a password or security question and answer that would permit access to an online account. - Were the notice-triggering data elements encrypted using FIPS 140-2 validated or NIST certified cryptographic modules?
+Unique biometric data generated from measurements or technical analysis of human body characteristics, such as fingerprint, retina, or iris image, used to authenticate a specific individual.
+Unique biometric data does not include a physical or digital photograph, unless used or stored for facial recognition purposes. - vii.
+ALPR System information (as defined in Civil Code Section 1798.90.5). - viii.
+Genetic data. - b.
+A user name or e-mail address, in combination with a password or security question and answer that would permit access to an online account. - 4.
+Were the notice-triggering data elements encrypted using FIPS 140-2 validated or NIST certified cryptographic modules?